 For many years I taught creative writing—poetry and short stories—at the college level.
 Now I write poems, novels and nonfiction essays.
 The suggestions below apply to all genres, including those I haven't worked in.
 How do I know that?
 Because the process of writing is remarkably similar whether you're writing a few lyric lines or … Continue reading FIVE STEPS TO IMPROVE YOUR WRITING

 One of the things I most enjoy about writing the novels in The Art of Murder series is describing the involvement of my main character and amateur sleuth Kate Corliss with the natural world.
 Sometimes I draw on my own knowledge; sometimes I do research, which is a pleasure.
-Early in the first book, Drawing Fire, … Continue reading WHAT ARE THE OWLS SAYING?
+Early in the first book, Drawing Fire, … Continue reading WHAT IS THE OWL SAYING?
 DO LOONS HAVE TEETH?